 - Amount of time spent in the US

 - Taxation rate of the country of residence

 - Housing in another country

-Through careful planning, most US expats can significantly reduce or eliminate their US tax burden.
+Through careful planning, most American expats can significantly reduce or eliminate their US tax burden.

-Yes, as a dual citizen and even as a tax resident in another country you are responsible for your tax obligations in both countries.
+Potentially, yes.
+As a US citizen and a resident in another country, you are responsible for your tax obligations in both countries.